 How to recruit the very best talent in Cambridge

-Working in talent acquisition (internal recruitment) is an extraordinary job because it provides a regular opportunity to meet people who are looking for that ‘next step.’
-They want to see if a place exists for them at your company and you are the lucky one who gets to help them decide.
+Being part of a companies talent acquisition team is a real privilege!
+Job seekers want to see if a place exists for them at a company, and the talent team are the lucky one’s who gets to help them decide.

-In talent acquisition, you are often the first face a candidate sees or the first voice they speak to, and it’s vitally important to make an excellent first impression with the job seeker.
-You are, ultimately, the decision maker at this early stage and you will only pass on the profiles of those that you believe have a chance to go further.
+The talent acquisition team is usually the initial point of contact in any application process, and it’s vitally important to make an excellent first impression with the job seeker.
+The talent team are, ultimately, the decision makers at this early stage and will only pass on the profiles of those that they believe have a chance to go further.
 Quite a responsibility!

-To do this, internal recruiters have to be empowered and be able to employ the right techniques to get to the better quality candidates sooner rather than later.
+To do this, talent teams need to be empowered, as well as able to select the right techniques to reach out to the better quality candidates sooner rather than later.
 You can use “spray and pray” techniques and hope for the best, or you can develop strategies that will guarantee success time after time.

-Below we have listed some of the very best strategies that will help you to find the people you are looking for today, not tomorrow!
+Below we have listed some of the very best strategies that will help your talent team to find the people you are looking for today, not tomorrow!

 Your employee referral scheme

 Did you know you have a network within your network?
 All of your employees will have talented friends, family members, or former colleagues who will be right for your company.

 It is so much easier to hire someone when a trusted member of your team has vouched for them as it will often remove a lot of the ‘guesswork’ involved in the hiring process and, more often than not, result in another stellar person joining your team!

 To make the most of this strategy you need to incentivise your staff.
 If you aren’t already, you should be operating an employee referral scheme.
 Scheme’s vary in both the end incentive and its value, but most will offer a cash ‘bonus’ once a new team member has joined and completed a successful probation.
 While some schemes offer as little as £500 and others as much as £10,000, they all represent a way for team members to ‘boost’ their monthly earnings.